 Putting More Money Into the Classroom

-A vital first step towards fixing Texas’s public schools
+A vital first step towards fixing our public schools.

-In Texas, K-12 school spending has increased 173% since 1970, even when controlling for inflation, but student learning and teacher pay remain at troublingly low levels.2
+In Texas, K-12 school spending has increased 173% since 1970, even when controlling for inflation.1 Despite this, average teacher salaries increased by only 14% during the same period.2

-Nationally, only about 40% of the 4.6 million NEW adults added to school districts since 1960 have been teachers.
-Today, in Texas, only 49% of school staff are classroom teachers.3
+Nationally, only about one in three of the 3.4 million adults added to school districts since 1970 have been teachers.
+Today, only 48.6% of school staff in Texas are classroom teachers.3

 education tower